quantaosun/DoubleG/README.md

 On a practical sense, the seting up has been quite a headache for many given the tedious procedure and expertise it requires.
 Here we introduce a procedure called doubleG which means two calculation with Gromacs.
 One of them involves protein-ligand system and the other involves only ligand.

+We will perform two calculations: one for the protein-small molecule system and another for the isolated small molecule system.

+In each calculation, the small molecule in the corresponding system will be gradually "eliminated," allowing us to obtain the energy changes in the system after removing the small molecule.
+The difference between these two values represents the binding free energy between the small molecule and the protein.

+Both calculations will be conducted using Gromacs software.

+In this context, "G" also represents the Gbbis free energy, where G solvent + G complex are the two data points we need to simulate.

+Therefore, we refer to this approach as "Double G" for easier memorization and to distinguish it from other methods.

 <img width="615" alt="image" src="https://github.com/quantaosun/DoubleG/assets/75652473/72839200-65b5-4ac5-aed0-9f08808d2a17">

 ### Platform supported: It is quite flexible, if you have GPU good, but if not, it also works just a bit slow.